sebhz/fractals/attractors/python/README.md

 # Dependencies

 Those scripts depend on python3-opencv for image display, image saving (PNG format) and image resizing.
-The web page generation script depends on python3-jinja2 and imagemagick.
+The web page generation script depends on python3-jinja2 for templating.

 # Containers